tbfraga/publishing/README.md

 The full license can be found in the LICENSE.md document available in this directory, or through the website: https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.

 The license adopted may be modified (only by me) as long as this does not cause any harm to the authors.

+This directory contains manuscripts that are being submitted for publication.
+All content presented in this directory is original.
+Therefore, the intellectual property as well as the copyright belongs to the authors expressly cited in the works.
+Please respect the rights of the authors.
+If you use any information or ideas obtained from this material, please cite the source correctly.